MohdSiddiq12/NightChill/README.md

 3. Select NightChill from the available themes.

 ## Rate Five Stars
-If you enjoy NightChill, please consider giving it a five-star rating! 😃 haha
+If you enjoy NightChill, please consider giving it a five-star rating! 😃

 ## Issues & Suggestions
 For any issues or suggestions, please use GitHub issues [here](https://github.com/MohdSiddiq12/NightChill/issues).